Harshithvarma007/EduScorer/README.md

 This is repo is for the development of The Software Engineering project " Eduscorer "

  Todo :
+ - implement proper database entry managament
- - implement a proper todo list for the project ........
+ - add calculation for the marks updation
+ - implement label for question number and another label for reference number
+ - highlighting the keywords

+ ........